 The easiest way to travel around Italy is, without a doubt, the train, especially when traveling between major cities like Rome and Florence.
 Trains are comfortable, fast, and affordable, especially when booked with advance notice, and are the transport of choice for locals and visitors alike.

-You can reserve a train through Italy's state-run rail service, Trenitalia, or the privately-owned Italo.
+You can reserve a train through Italy's state-run rail service, Trenitalia, or the privately owned Italo.
 Both companies are comparable in price and comfort, so look at tickets on both websites before making your purchase.
-You can also use RailEurope to compare the two companies on one webpage, although RailEurope charges a small commission when checking out.
+You can also use RailEurope to compare the two companies on one website, although RailEurope charges a small commission when checking out.
 Less expensive regional trains take two to four hours and do not have reserved seats.

 Trenitalia trains leave from Termini and Tiburtina station in Rome, while Italo trains depart from Tiburtina and Ostiense stations.
 If you're staying in Rome near Termini or Ostiense, choose the respective company that serves that station in order to avoid crossing the entire city with all of your luggage.